Job Interview

 Students in an intermediate English lesson discussing vocabulary and techniques related to job interviews, with examples displa

-Do you have what it takes to excel in your dream job?
+Do you want to nail your next job interview?
 In this lesson, students will gain knowledge of the job interviewing process.
 This lesson features a video of a funny job interview.
 Students will learn and practice phrases commonly used during interviews and vocabulary relating to this topic.
 The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adults and teenagers.

 Lesson Objectives